List of Israeli football champions

 In terms of titles won, Maccabi Tel Aviv are Israel's most successful club.
 The Maccabi squad of 1939 is pictured at Sydney Cricket Ground during a tour of Australia.

 The association football champions of Israel are the winners of the highest league in Israeli football, which is currently the Israeli Premier League.
-The league is contested on a round robin basis and the championship awarded to the team that is top of the league at the end of the season.
-Having won the 2023–24 competition, Maccabi Tel Aviv are the current champions.
+The league is contested on a round robin basis, and the championship is awarded to the team that is top of the league at the end of the season.
+Having won the 2025–26 competition, Hapoel Be’er Sheva are the current champions.

 Following the creation of the Eretz Israel Football Association in August 1928, the first nationwide football championship in Mandatory Palestine, the Palestine League, began in October 1930, although this competition was abandoned.
-The Palestine League's last edition was played during the 1947–48 season, and was abandoned as well due to the Independence War.
-The league resumed in May 1949 and since then the national championship has been played under three names: Liga Alef, between 1949 and 1955; Liga Leumit, from 1955 to 1999; and finally, since 1999, the Israeli Premier League.
+The Palestine League's last edition was played during the 1947–48 season, and was abandoned as well due to the 1948 war.
+The league resumed in May 1949, and since then the national championship has been played under three names: Liga Alef, between 1949 and 1955; Liga Leumit, from 1955 to 1999; and finally, since 1999, the Israeli Premier League.

-In all, Maccabi Tel Aviv hold the record for most championships, with 25 titles; they are also the only Israeli club to have never been relegated from the top division.
+In all, Maccabi Tel Aviv holds the record for most championships, with 25 titles; they are also the only Israeli club to have never been relegated from the top division.
 The next most successful teams are Maccabi Haifa (15 titles) and Hapoel Tel Aviv (11), followed by Beitar Jerusalem and Hapoel Petah Tikva six titles each.
 While Maccabi and Hapoel Tel Aviv have always been major players in the league championship, the consistent success of Maccabi Haifa and Beitar Jerusalem has been a relatively recent phenomenon, both clubs having won their first title during the 1980s.
 The longest run of successive titles is five, won by Hapoel Petah Tikva between the 1958–59 and 1962–63 seasons.